Package 'greta'

 Description

 This is a convenience function to facilitate reading logfiles.
-It opens a browser using utils::browseURL().
+It opens a HTML browser using utils::browseURL().
 It will search for the environment variable "GRETA_INSTALLATION_LOG" or default to tools::R_user_dir("greta").
 To set "GRETA_INSTALLATION_LOG" you can use Sys.setenv('GRETA_INSTALLATION_LOG'='path/to/logfile.html').
 Or use greta_set_install_logfile() to set the path, e.g., greta_set_install_logfile('path/to/logfile.html').

 Usage